Am I able to visit campus before making my enrollment decision?

 When do first-year students schedule classes?

 The process for registering for classes varies across our colleges.
-You will be contacted by an academic advisor by mid-June with more detailed information regarding registration for classes.
+Incoming students are typically contacted by an academic advisor by mid-June with more detailed information regarding registration for classes.

-Learn more about the course registration process for each college.
+Learn more about the course registration process for each college; dates are subject to change slightly for Fall 2023 first-year students.

 Will I receive credit for my AP/IB/dual enrollment courses?